Kedislav/ked-projects/Writeups/HTB/Starting Point/Meow - HTB Starting Point.md

 After we spawn our machine, we receive an IP address.
 Mine was assigned to be `10.129.212.7`, so I'll be using that.
 Note that your machine's IP will probably be different.

+## Enumeration

-#enumeration We start by enumerating our target machine.
+We start by enumerating our target machine.
 We can use either `nmap` or `masscan`.
 Whichever one you use, just be sure to use the correct flags.
 In my case, I'll be using `nmap`, paired with the `-A` to enable OS detection, service version detection, script scanning and traceroute.

 **Note: this `nmap` scan is not quiet, as it runs a lot of pings and requests to the target!
 To run a stealthy scan, please use AT LEAST the `-s` flag to spoof your IP, `-f` to evade firewall, and the `-sS` to run a SYN scan only.
 Consider using the `proxychain` utility as well.